BryceKrispy9/React-JS/READ.md

 > **Procfile, Readme, Server JS**
 Procfile - Tool to deploy to the web (Type of server we want to use) server.js - Pulls config for the server (express, port, app, etc.)

+> **Constructor**
+Going to allow you to set initial state and set custom functions to utilize